MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-library-resources.md

 ## Refresh the library

-By default VMM refreshes library shares one every hour.
+By default VMM refreshes library shares once every hour.

 - You can change the default refresh settings in **General** > **Library Settings** > **Settings** > **Modify**, from to 366 hours (14 days).
 You can also disable automatic library refreshes.
 - To manually refresh select **Library** > library server or share > **Refresh share**.